DivyaKarade/OmicLearn/README.md

 Transparent exploration of machine learning approaches for omics datasets.

-This Wiki aims to provide general background information for Machine Learning, and it's applicability for clinical proteomics.

-On Wiki page, click on the sidebar on the right to get more information about individual processing steps.

 ## Installation & Running

-> More details for **[`Installation & Running`](https://github.com/OmicEra/OmicLearn/wiki/HOW-TO:-Installation-&-Running)** is available **[on Wiki pages](https://github.com/OmicEra/OmicLearn/wiki/HOW-TO:-Installation-&-Running)**.
+> More information about `Installation & Running` is available on our **[Wiki pages](https://github.com/OmicEra/OmicLearn/wiki/HOW-TO:-Installation-&-Running)**.

-- It is strongly recommended to install OmicLearn in its own environment using [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) Python distributions.
+- It is strongly recommended to install OmicLearn in its own environment using [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

   1. Open the console and create a new conda environment: `conda create --name omic_learn python=3.7`
   2. Activate the environment: `conda activate omic_learn` for Linux / Mac Os X / Windows